InsightsAndDataDev/.github/profile/README.md

 This is the companion to our [MS Streams site](https://web.microsoftstream.com/group/b6562f21-b02d-4048-9fa3-4b17322dee63?view=channels) where you can find >60 high quality videos from I&D's guilds.

-#### Direct all questions regarding this GitHub Organisation to r Layla Abib
+#### Direct all questions regarding this GitHub Organisation to Layla Abib

 #### Direct all questions regarding the MS Streams site to Nathan D'Souza or Ryan Lau